danoc/danoc/src/posts/2017-02-22-design-consistency-developer-productivity/index.md

 **Consistency Improvements:** React allows us to prevent one-off overrides of our reusable UI components because we’ve decided not to expose the [React `className` prop](https://facebook.github.io/react/docs/dom-elements.html).
 This means that components that use a Token component can’t pass it a string of helper classes or directly modify its inner HTML.

-![Screenshot of Optimizely's BlockList React component](./blocklist.png) *Developing our components in an isolated environment encourages us to “stress test” them.*
+![Screenshot of Optimizely's BlockList React component](./blocklist.png) _Developing our components in an isolated environment encourages us to “stress test” them._

 **Quality Improvements:** UI components like Token, Button, and Input live in OUI, a separate repository that is maintained by myself and the other UI Engineers.
 This has two big advantages:

 * We are encouraged to consider edge cases since we don’t see where or how a component will be used.
 (When we miss an edge case, we can fix the bug once, release a new version of OUI, and all instances of the component will benefit.)
 * Changes to components must go through UI Engineers.
 This short-term productivity hit encourages Frontend Engineers, Product Designers, and UI Engineers to communicate and helps ensure that we are building thoughtful and reusable components.

-***
+---

 ## In Practice

 As UI Engineers, our “customers” are the designers and developers at Optimizely.
 To make sure we’re serving them well, we’ve invested in tooling to track key metrics over time and track qualitative feedback through a bi-annual survey.

-![Screenshot of chart showing React component metrics](./react-component-metrics.png) *Approximately 60% of our React components used come from our UI library.*
+![Screenshot of chart showing React component metrics](./react-component-metrics.png) _Approximately 60% of our React components used come from our UI library._

 Our first React components landed in the Optimizely codebase on July 2016.
 Since then, our engineers have used React components 820 times and 30% of our components have been converted from (an old version of) Vue.js to React.

 We’ve also seen promising signs in our bi-annual survey.
 All engineers in our most recent survey either “Agree” or “Strongly Agree” that they are building UIs faster now than three months ago.
 Many of the comments attributed this to the React UI components and increased ease-of-use.

-***
+---

 Here at Optimizely, we’ve invested heavily in building out a design system that encourages design consistency and improves developer productivity.
 This goal is aspirational, non-prescriptive, and is designed to evolve as Optimizely continues to grow.
 While React and other frameworks like Angular or Vue.js are helpful, they are only a small piece of the puzzle.
 A successful design system also needs thorough documentation and internal champions to drive the adoption that will ultimately impact the company’s bottom line.
 When these pieces start falling into place, everyone’s jobs get easier and we’re able deliver great customer experiences.